 How do I transfer my pension to Australia?

-Whether you are an Australian resident or someone who plans to live and/ or retire in Australia, it is essential to put a plan in place for your retirement finances and make sure that your money is located where you want it to be and where it makes most financial and tax sense for your money.
-One top question at Hoxton Capital Management is, “How do I transfer my pension to Australia”.
+Whether you are an Australian resident or someone who plans to live and/or retire in Australia, it is essential to put a plan in place for your retirement finances and make sure that your money is located where you want it to be and where it makes most financial and tax sense.
+One top question at Hoxton Capital Management is, “How do I transfer my pension to Australia?”.
 We answer that question below.

 To learn more, download our UK pension transfer Australian guide here.